Are you ashamed of feeling ashamed?

 When we reveal our flaws to others, our ego dies a little.

 Our egos want to protect and maintain a positive image in front of others.
 But maintaining this perfect, false front makes us feel alone with our weaknesses.
-Talking to someone about our flaws destroys this image our egos have built for us and help us connect with others.
+Talking to someone about our flaws destroys this image our egos have built for us and helps us connect with others.
 The emotional pain can’t survive the light and empathy; it can only live in darkness and secrecy.

 5. Stop judging yourself or others.